Criminal Justice Training in Utah

 U.S. Bureau of Labor Statistics

-In our dangerous post-911 world, local, state and federal law enforcement agencies are on the lookout -- for qualified graduates of criminal justice programs.
-There's a rising demand for candidates to staff jobs in homeland security, border protection, computer security, and the detection of white collar fraud.
-Throughout the state of Utah, colleges with criminal justice departments are ramping up degree programs to meet this critical need.
+There is a continued ongoing demand for candidates to staff jobs in homeland security, border protection, computer security, and the detection of white collar fraud.
+Throughout the state of Utah, colleges with criminal justice departments offer degree programs to meet this need.

-New criminal justice fields are created all the time as the country faces greater security risks from within and without our borders.
-However, criminal justice grads from Utah will be needed to serve in our traditional law enforcement agencies as well.
+New criminal justice fields can be created as the country faces greater security risks from within and without our borders.
+However, criminal justice grads from Utah are be needed to serve in our traditional law enforcement agencies as well.

 Training for the Diversity of Criminal Justice Careers

-Utah schools currently offer a range of criminal justice degree programs that will qualify you to apply for many entry-level posts.
+Utah schools currently offer a range of criminal justice degree programs that can qualify you to apply for many entry-level posts.
 Advanced criminal justice training for working professionals can prepare you for advancement.

 If you're looking to enter a criminal justice career in law enforcement, the breadth of opportunities should amaze you.
 In Utah alone, you can serve in police, sheriffs, state highway, and corrections agencies.
 Each municipality in Utah hires officers, detectives, and forensics officers.